-When it comes to investing there are all sorts of approaches, and strategies.
-Some of us invest for the long-term, and some want to profit from short-term movements.
+When it comes to investing there are all sorts of approaches and strategies.
+Some of us invest for the long term, and some want to profit from short-term movements.
 There are even some of us who look at a medium-term investment horizon.
 It all depends on your personal goals, and when you need your money.
+As well as your investor profile.
 The period during which you hold your investments is usually referred to as the investment horizon.

 Types of investment horizon